mxstbr/mxstbr.github.io/_posts/2015-06-15-top-tracking-apps.md

 	<img src="{{ site.baseurl }}/img/gyroscopejune.png" alt="An excerpt of the data I have collected on gyroscope">
 </div>

 This should be enough to get you started with logging your life.
 I am looking to buy some sort of wearable now, to get rid of the need to carry my smartphone around while running.
-If you have any recommendations, or just want to chat, write me on [Twitter](https://twitter.com/mxstbr)!
+If you have any recommendations, or just want to chat, ping me on [Twitter](https://twitter.com/mxstbr)!